Chart Color Schemes

 Doolandella has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects potentially affecting this region.
-Notable ones are Pallara Development Project at 78-88 Vied Road, Forest Lake Shopping Centre ALDI Extension, Forest Lake Three Co-Living Houses Development, and Oxley Wedge Industrial Precinct.
-The following list details those most relevant.
+AreaSearch has identified six projects likely affecting the region.
+Notable projects include Pallara Development Project at 78-88 Vied Road, Forest Lake Shopping Centre ALDI Extension, Forest Lake Three Co-Living Houses Development, and Oxley Wedge Industrial Precinct.

 Professional plan users can use the search below to filter and access additional projects.